ashtonesawyer/secdevops/hw4/hw4.md

 ```
  $ ansible-galaxy collection install community.general
 ```

+might need to change server ips on pf.conf since they're given dynamically
+	-> if can't ssh into nobles, check this first

+for some reason pkg installation doesn't work on the first ansible run but
+	works on the second. annoying, but oh well

 # Services
 Now that the VMs are created and running, it's time to set up some more